clanbrassil/translations-documentation/README.md

 Some where decided by Alexis or Adam, while others are placeholders for development purposes only.
 This document is still a work in progress as some remaining messages, such as popup titles or messages still need to be put in place.

-The lists below contain probably 90% of what Trax version 1 will include, at least for the first beta tests.
+The lists below contain probably 90% of the English in Trax version 1, at least for the first beta tests.

 ## Translations